corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-flows.md

 After implementing the constructor, IntelliJ will add a red curly line under the `createAndIssueAppleStampInitiator` subclass.
 Here you need to add a method.
 Luckily IntelliJ can do this for you.

 1. Click the subclass.
-2. * On MacOS press option + Enter.
+2. * On macOS press option + Enter.
     * On Windows press Alt + Enter.

 You have now added the required `@OverRide` method.